Global Squid Supply Chain Roundtable

 Environmental Notes

 • Bycatch is complicated by the multispecies nature of the fishery, which targets shrimp, cephalopods and fish.
-Seasonal fishery closures are used to reduce fishing pressure.
+Management measures include seasonal fishery closures to reduce fishing pressure, minimum legal sizes for species caught, and trawl mesh size restrictions, which may help to reduce bycatch of juveniles but there are problems with implementation and enforcement of these measures.

 General Notes